jdswinbank/voevent-notes/docs/receiving.rst

 There are just a couple of options we need to get started.
 The first is to decide on an identifier for our local system.
-Just like :ref:`VOEvents themselves <voevent-reading>`, entities on the network are identivied by means of a URL-like ``ivo://`` identifier.
+Just like :ref:`VOEvents themselves <voevent-reading>`, entities on the network are identified by means of a URL-like ``ivo://`` identifier.
 It doesn't matter much what you choose, as long as you follow the required format.
 Let's go with ``ivo://hotwired.org/test`` for now.